buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_2_Fund_Contract_Set_Prize.md

 This is pretty awesome.

-On line 7, I just initiate a prize amount.
+With `prizeAmount` I just initiate a prize amount.
 Solidity actually lets us use the keyword `ether` so we can easily represent monetary amounts.
 Convenient :)!

-On line 8 we have some new keywords as well.
-This is `require`, and it basically checks to see that some condition is true.
+We have some new keywords as well.
+You'll see `require` which basically checks to see that some condition is true.
 If it's not true, it will quit the function and cancel the transaction.
 It's like a fancy if statement!

 In this case, it's checking if `prizeAmount <= address(this).balance`.
 Here, `address(this).balance` is the **balance of the contract itself.**